What Food Should I Avoid If I Have Diabetes?

 People with diabetes should avoid trans fats because they can contribute to insulin resistance and inflammation.
 Given that those with diabetes are at a higher risk of heart disease, trans fats can be particularly dangerous when eaten regularly.

 Foods with Refined Flour

 White bread, pasta, and rice are all processed and high in carbohydrates.
 These foods can spike the blood sugar of people with diabetes.
 So instead of reaching for foods with refined flour, opt for whole grains like oatmeal, brown rice, and quinoa.

 Drinks that are packed with sugar, such as soda, sweetened iced tea, lemonade, sugary coffee drinks, and many juices, are a poor choice for people with diabetes.
 These drinks can pack in an astounding amount of added sugar, leading to elevated blood sugar in cases of diabetes.
 Additionally, the high amounts of sugar in these drinks can lead to changes in metabolism, potentially contributing to belly fat.

 Packaged snacks are often filled with refined flour and even added sugars.
 Pretzels, crackers, chips, and other popular snacks can increase blood sugar levels, making diabetes more difficult to manage.
 Veggies with hummus, fruit with unsweetened yogurt, and almonds are all healthy snack alternatives for people with diabetes.

-For expert dietary management and diabetes treatment, schedule an appointment with Family Medical Centers today.
+For expert dietary management and treatment, schedule an appointment with Family Medical Centers today.